 During the Universal Periodic Review of the Bahamas in 2008, the Government rejected recommendations to prohibit corporal punishment and strongly defended legislation allowing corporal punishment of children in the home and in schools.
 Recommendations to prohibit corporal punishment were again made during the second cycle UPR in 2013 and again rejected by the Government.

 The Constitution is under review.
 In July 2013, the Constitution Review Commission presented its report: it does not address the issue of corporal punishment.
+A constitutional referendum on provisions relating to gender equality was held in 2016 but failed.
+It is unclear whether the revision process is still ongoing.
+The Government also reported that legislation relating to family law was under review and a draft Gender Based Violence Bill was being discussed.

 Alternative care settings